tektoncd/pipeline/docs/tutorial.md

 With the new `Task` inside of your `Pipeline`, you need to give your `ServiceAccount` additional permissions to be able to execute the `run-kubectl` step.

-First you have to create a new role, which you have to assign to your `ServiceAccount`, to do so, use the following command:
+First, you have to create a new role, which you have to assign to your `ServiceAccount`, to do so, use the following command:
 ```bash
 kubectl create clusterrole tutorial-role \